Can I Get a Federal Job With a DUI? Gov Background Check Rules

 Many individuals applying for jobs in the federal government wonder, can I get a federal job with a DUI?

-Since the charge of driving under the influence of drugs or alcohol can reach into the felony range (depending on the specifics of the incident), this can be a legitimate concern for people who need to understand the background check rules used for a security clearance background check and other regulations and requirements for government work.
+Since the charge of driving under the influence of drugs or alcohol can reach into the felony range (depending on the specifics of the incident), this can be a legitimate concern for people who need to understand the background check rules used for a security clearance and other regulations and requirements for government work.

 The federal background check rules vary based on the federal agency involved in the hiring process.
 However, the federal government generally has stricter hiring policies than most private companies.
 This makes it difficult, but not impossible to get a federal job with a DUI on your record.

-The second step is examine the following information to understand what will disqualify someone from federal employment.
+The second step is to examine the following information to understand what will disqualify someone from federal employment.

 Federal Criminal Background Check for Employment